folio-org/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 ```
 This command might run for some minutes.

+Undeploy all unused containers: Delete all modules from Okapi's discovery which are not part of the Orchid release.
-Undeploy all unused containers: Undeploy 61 modules of the Nolana release -- all but mod-template-engine:1.18.0 (this one is also part of Orchid).
+These are 61 modules of the Nolana release -- all but mod-template-engine:1.18.0 (this one is also part of Orchid).

 Undeploy old module versions like this:
 ```